nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 ---
 Herein lies the very first of an indefinite-part series in which I'll attempt to convince you, Dear Reader, that despite the typical scary and magical perception of the inevitable Super-Duper Artificial Intelligence that will kill/enslave/conduct-fascinating-experiments-upon humanity sometime in the next, I don't know, six-months or so, it will certainly also have a soft side that warrants tender embrace.
 I'd like to present that soft side here.

-I'll be trying to explain some fancy pants machine learning concepts at an accessible level, because 1) I barely know what I'm doing, and 2) my likely audience consists of my darling wife who, despite my best efforts, has better ways to spend her time and my infant son who is still generally immersed in operating his TI-89, holding his liquor and other such baby milestones.
+I'll be trying to explain some fancy pants machine learning concepts at an accessible level, because 1) I barely know what I'm doing, and 2) my likely audience consists of my darling wife who, despite my best efforts, has better ways to spend her time and my infant son who is still generally immersed in operating his TI-89, holding his liquor and similar baby milestones.

 ## Sticks and Stones

 One basic goal of machine learning is to give a computer a set of experiences and allow it to make reasonable predictions about the outcome of _new_ experiences of a similar type.
 It's kind of like _people learning_.
 In some [advanced applications](https://www.youtube.com/watch?v=gn4nRCC9TwQ){:target="_blank"}, the computer may not have any experiences to begin with; it will just have to experiment until it discovers some things about its environment all by itself.
-This can seem a little creepy, but maybe not so magical once we take a peek under the hood.
+This can seem a little magical, but perhaps less so once we take a peek under the hood.

 As humans, most of us are already pretty good at spotting trends and making predictions about our environment: